muarshad01/LLM-Inference-Engg/Lectures/Lecture-1.md

 #### Scheduling Tricks
 * Continuous batching
-* Speculative decoding (N-gram, EAGLE, Medusa): Multiple tokens are generated at the same time together, so that, Inference becomes faster.
+* Speculative decoding (N-gram, EAGLE, Medusa): is an inference optimization technique that accelerates Large Language Model (LLM) generation by using a small, fast "draft" model to predict several future tokens, which a larger "target" model validates in a single parallel pass.

 ***